 These monitors are widely used by home studios as well as pro studios.
-The price ranges between $200-$500.
-Many big manufacturers found that this price range as a sweet spot for marketing, so many of them releases their monitor models between this range.
+The price ranges from $200-$500.
+Many big manufacturers found that this price range as a sweet spot for marketing, so many of them release their monitor models between this range.

 High Range Studio Monitors